forsa9828/Project-3/README.md

 # Always.
 Be.
 On.
 Time.
-User friendly scheduler at your convenience.
-Stay up to date with your work schedule, your time off requests and your team's schedule.
+User friendly scheduler at your convenience for manager and employee.
+Employees stay up to date with your work schedule, your time off requests and your team's schedule.
+Mangagers view all your employees and their availability, approve or deny any submitted request offs, add new hires or delete an employee.

 <p align="center"><a href="https://mighty-wildwood-15788.herokuapp.com">
 <br><img src= "public/images/ABOT.indexImg.png"></p>

 ## How it works:

-Simply login and you have access to:
+Simply login and you have access to either:

+##Employee

 <p align="center">Submit availability<br>
 <br><img src= "public/images/avail.png" width = "400"></p>